-This section is coming soon.
+We are building this section now.
 Please lodge a question below so we can make sure everything you want to know is covered.

 Yes, it's quite normal - hunger is one of those signals that has many inputs and can be influenced by: